farble1670/influxdb-android/README.md

 # influxdb-android
-InfluxDB SDK for Android OS
+InfluxDB SDK for Android OS.
+This is a WIP.